 You also gain the Pact Weapon feature, allowing you to create and summon an eldritch weapon.

-"Strength," whispered Edgar, "I choose strength."
+"Strength," grinned Edgar, "I choose strength."

 The warlock clutched his head in sudden agony as aberrant knowledge seared his brain.
 When he awoke, hours later, a black knife glimmered in his hands.

 As an action on your turn, you create a pact weapon in your empty hand.
 You can choose the form this melee weapon takes each time you create it, though it must be a form you are proficient with.